geeggee/codingchallenge/README.md

 # CODING CHALLENGE

-Project completed for admission to the Full-stack Web Development Course at Boolean Tech Academy.
+Project for admissioning to the Full-stack Web Development Course at Boolean Tech Academy.

 ## Technologies and Libraries